pcarrin2/julia-automaton/README.md

 gated-analyze.jl -- churns through many combinations of gates and substrates.
 Analyzes complexity via PNG compression.
 This implementation may not be quite sound yet, and I recommend against taking it seriously until i figure out how to really use PNGFiles.
 (I'm concerned that, behind the scenes,  `PNGFiles.save()` is choosing slightly different compression schemes from file to file.)

-view.jl -- view a simple or gated automaton as an image, where black pixels are dead and white pixels are alive.
+view.jl -- lets you view a simple or gated automaton as an image, where black pixels are dead and white pixels are alive.